Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 However, do bear in mind that windows within garage conversions under Permitted Development are largely only allowed in the section replacing the garage door.
 Any new windows added to the side may require a planning application.

-Adding external wall insulation is not usually recommended as it can cause issues externally with wall thicknesses.
+Adding external wall insulation for example, is not usually recommended in garage conversions as it can cause issues externally with wall thicknesses.

-“Will the ceiling height need to be raised if you’re increasing the floor level?”
-In general, you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level.
+“Will the ceiling height need to be raised if you’re increasing the floor level?
+In general, you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level," he adds.
+This can also influence your purchasing when deciding which garage conversion flooring to install.

 "Home ventilation is vital for a garage conversion, otherwise you're just building a box that's going to sweat." says Mike Taylor from Taylor + Co Architects.